 UK, US and allies ‘calling Putin out’ as they intensify calls for ceasefire

-The Prime Minister and his Ukrainian, French, German and Polish counterparts spoke with Donald Trump earlier on Saturday.
+The Prime Minister and his Ukrainian, French, German and Polish counterparts spoke to Donald Trump on Saturday.

 Sir Keir Starmer has said that European allies “together with the US” are “calling Putin out”, as the pressure increases on Russia to accept an unconditional ceasefire.

-Speaking from Kyiv, the Prime Minister said that allies will “ramp up sanctions” if the Russian president “turns his back on peace” as he and allies backed plans for a 30-day ceasefire.
+Speaking from Kyiv, the Prime Minister said that allies will “ramp up sanctions” if Russian president Vladimir Putin “turns his back on peace”, as he and allies backed plans for a 30-day ceasefire.

-The Prime Minister and his Ukrainian, French, German and Polish counterparts spoke with Donald Trump earlier on Saturday to update him on their progress on the so-called coalition of the willing.
+Sir Keir and his Ukrainian, French, German and Polish counterparts spoke to US President Donald Trump on Saturday to update him on their progress on the so-called coalition of the willing.

+It comes after Mr Trump promised “further sanctions” from the US and “partners” if any ceasefire is struck and then not respected.

 Speaking from Kyiv, he said the five leaders in the Ukrainian capital on Saturday had agreed on the need for an “unconditional ceasefire”.